 The Seminary's meal program is intended to provide not only a convenient and nutritious meal, but also an opportunity for fellowship within our faculty, staff, and student community.
-Healthy meals, including vegetarian and gluten-free options, are prepared and served in Howell Dining Hall (the refectory) on the following days:
+Healthy meals, including vegetarian and gluten-free options are prepared and served in Howell Dining Hall (the refectory) during the Fall and Spring semesters on the following days:

-Lunch: 12:30 p.m. on Monday, Tuesday, Wednesday Dinner: 6:00 p.m. on Thursday evening (optional) Lunch: Noon on Saturday (Center students)
+Lunch: 12:30 p.m. on Monday, Tuesday, and Wednesday

+Dinner: 6:30 p.m. on Thursday evenings when announced (optional)

+Lunch: 12:30 pm on Saturday (Center students)